Skip to main content

 Infrastructure Security

-GitHub Pages HTTPS — TLS enforced, HSTS supported, GitHub enterprise DDoS protection
+Cloudflare Pages HTTPS — TLS enforced, HSTS supported, Cloudflare enterprise DDoS protection

 Zero server attack surface — static files only, no compute layer to exploit